 How to qualify for Tier 1 Graduate Entrepreneur

-To qualify, you must have a degree qualification, which meets or exceed the recognised standard of a bachelor’s degree in the UK.
-If you have an overseas qualification, the standard must be confirmed by UK NARIC.
+To qualify, you must have a degree qualification.
+This qualification must meet or exceed the recognised standard of a bachelor’s degree in the UK.
+UK NARIC has to confirm the standard of an overseas qualification.

 You must be identified by a UK Higher Education Institute (HEI) or the Department for International Trade (DIT) as having developed a genuine and credible business idea.
 They must also have endorsed you as having the entrepreneurial skills to establish one or more businesses in the UK.

 To apply to be endorsed, the applicant can lodge an application with the relevant institution.
-The endorsement letter must then be submitted with the visa application.
+The endorsement letter must accompany the visa application.